Bhavya0811/WeatherForecastWebApplication/README.md

 # WeatherForecastWebApplication
-This is a Weather and WeatherForecast web application , which is made of HTML, CSS, Javascript and Weather API.
+This is a Weather and WeatherForecast web application, which is made of HTML, CSS, Javascript and Weather API.
 This website shows the current weather information and next 6 days weather information of the place you search.
 By default the location set to "Delhi".
+You can search your place by entering the name of your place in the search box and then click on the Search button.
+If your place is found, it shows the weather details, but if it's not found then the previous location weather details will continue to show in the screen.
+You should always try to give the correct and valid name of place otherwise it shows an error message.